Mary Alice Sarvis

 Mary Alice Sarvis (20 December 1914 – 16 June 1965) was an American psychiatrist and psychoanalyst active in the San Francisco Bay Area from the 1940s to the mid-1960s.
 Sarvis worked with the Oakland Police Department and Oakland Public Schools to increase understanding of and collaborate with underserved populations.
-Additionally, Sarvis maintained a private practice and taught at the School of Social Welfare at the University of California, Berkeley.
-Established after Sarvis' unexpected death in 1965, the Mary Sarvis Memorial Fund goes on with the work of Sarvis by administering small, life-improving grants to Bay Area children for targeted individual needs such as medical supplies and extracurricular activities.
+Additionally, Sarvis maintained a private practice and taught at UC Berkeley School of Social Welfare.
+Established after Sarvis' unexpected death in 1965, the Mary Sarvis Memorial Fund continues the work of Sarvis by giving small, life-improving grants to Bay Area children for targeted individual needs such as medical supplies and extracurricular activities.

 Personal life and family

 Early life

 Mary Alice Sarvis was born on 20 December 1914 in Nanking, China, to Guy Walter and Pearl Maude Taylor Sarvis.
-She was the second of Dr. and Mrs. Sarvis’ four children, following brother David Lieutellas (8 February 1913 – 27 June 1999) and joined later by sister Marion Elizabeth (26 January 1917 – 23 July 1997) and brother Alva Taylor (27 November 1924 – 15 March 1989).
-Her father served as a professor of sociology and dean of the College of Arts and Sciences at the University of Nanking, where the family lived until they returned to the United States in 1926.
+She was the second child of Dr. and Mrs. Sarvis' four children, following her brother David Lieutellas (8 February 1913 – 27 June 1999), joined later by sister Marion Elizabeth (26 January 1917 – 23 July 1997) and brother Alva Taylor (27 November 1924 – 15 March 1989).
+Her father served as a professor of sociology and dean of the college of Arts and Sciences at the University of Nanking, where the family lived until they returned to the United States in 1926.

-In China, Sarvis grew up well-educated and well-off but aware of the poverty and resource deprivation that affected the lives of those outside the University community.
-Psychologist Erik Erikson commented that “her early memories concerning death, injustice, and separation: the death to which newborn Chinese girls were abandoned as too great an economic burden, and her separation from her Chinese nurse.”
+In China, Sarvis grew up well-educated and well-off but aware of the poverty and resource deprivation that affected the lives of those outside the university community.
+Psychologist Erik Erikson commented that "her early memories concerning death, injustice, and separation: the death to which newborn Chinese girls were abandoned as too great an economic burden, and her separation from her Chinese nurse."
 Erikson and others who knew Mary credit her girlhood experiences with injustice in China with her decision to enter medicine, specifically psychiatry.

-Young Mary was known to her peers as being a bit of a tomboy, willing to accept a dare, and keen to set off fireworks.
-Her family nicknamed her “Buzzie,” and friends in Hiram, OH called her “Bill.”
+Young Mary was known to her peers as being a tomboy, willing to accept a dare, and keen to set off fireworks.
+Her family nicknamed her "Buzzie," and friends in Hiram, OH called her "Bill."